ElSierra/expense-tracker-react-native/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Run `npm start` to start the app.
+3. Run `npm run android` to start the app.

 ## Usage